Classical route to ergodicity and scarring in collective quantum systems: Out-of-time-order-correlator (OTOC): an indicator of chaos

 Note that, the relation between the exponential growth rate of $C(t)$ and the classical Lyapunov exponent holds only for the systems with appropriate semiclassical limit.
 Such correspondence has been tested for single particle classically chaotic system by tuning the effective Planck's constant $\hbar_{\rm eff}$ \cite{Galitski2017}.
 Usually, for these systems, the OTOC grows exponentially between the time $t_{\rm d} \sim 1/\lambda_{\rm L}$ till the scrambling/Ehrenfest time $t_{\rm E}\sim 1/\lambda_{\rm L} \log (1/\hbar_{\rm eff})$ \cite{Maldacena2016,Galitski2017}, after which it attains a saturation due to the finite size of the system.

 In this context, the collective models are promising candidates to test the effectiveness of OTOC to diagnose chaos in an interacting quantum system.
 For example, the onset of chaos in KDM has also been investigated using the OTOC dynamics \cite{OTOC_KDM}.
 As demonstrated in Fig.~\ref{Fig6}, the OTOC constructed in the bosonic sector of the KDM grows exponentially with time, and its growth rate increases with the kicking strength which controls the underlying chaoticity.
 It has been found that, the growth rate of $C(t)$ is in good agreement with the classical Lyapunov exponent in the chaotic regime.
-It has been found that the growth rate of $C(t)$ is in good agreement with the classical Lyapunov exponent in the chaotic regime.
 Moreover, the ergodic to non-ergodic transition by tuning the non-integrable perturbation in the anisotropic Dicke model has also been captured from the dynamics of $F(t)$ \cite{OTOC_anisotropicDicke}.
 Its striking similarity with the average level spacing ratio $\langle r \rangle$, which is a common indicator of chaos, highlights the potential of OTOC as a tool for detecting chaos in an interacting quantum system.

 Apart from the growth rate, the long time behavior of OTOC, especially its saturation value also turns out to be another marker for ergodic behavior in the chaotic regime \cite{GarciaMata-OTOC,GarciaMata-OTOC-fluc,OTOC_KDM,OTOC_anisotropicDicke, Galitski-levstat, Richter_saturation, Arul-scrambling,markovic_saturation,Ray-OTOC-MBL}.
 In the case of the KDM, the saturation value of the OTOC constructed from the spin operators captures the onset of chaos, as well as probes the degree of ergodicity for increasing kicking strength, which is summarized in Fig.~\ref{Fig7}.
-Moreover, in the disordered systems, the long-time dynamics and the saturation value of OTOC have also been used to understand the many-body localization to delocalization transition in the presence of periodic drives, see Ref.~\cite{Ray-OTOC-MBL}.
+Moreover, in the disordered systems, the long-time dynamics and the saturation value of OTOC have also been used to understand the many-body localization to delocalization transition in the presence of periodic drives, see Ref.\cite{Ray-OTOC-MBL}.